 I love that BOTH of my girls chose more masculine characters for their third birthday parties and that they BOTH chose CLASSIC characters too!
 (You can see Britt’s Donald Duck party here!)

 I love how Tess’s party came together!
-You will find links to where items are from at the bottom of the post so be sure to scroll all the way through 🙂
+You will find links to where items are from at the bottom of the post so be sure to scroll all the way through to get all the Mickey and Minnie party ideas 🙂 It was so much fun to put together, and such a versatile themed party for little girls and boys of all ages!

 The favor table!
-I struggled the MOST with what to do for favors and ended up using baggies where you couldn’t see the contents because I caved and bought some Mickey Mouse Clubhouse themed junky toys to fill ’em with and I didn’t want non-theme fitting items being displayed 😉
+I struggled the MOST with what to do for favors and ended up using treat bags where you couldn’t see the contents because I caved and bought some Mickey Mouse Clubhouse themed junky toys to fill ’em with and I didn’t want non-theme fitting items being displayed 😉 Here are some similar Mickey Mouse party favor bags!

 Zach displayed them in the shape of a Hidden Mickey 😉